Macpheadris-Warner-Penhallow Collection, 1635-1877 – MS003

-The Macphaedris/Warner/Penhallow Papers are from the families who lived in the Warner House and their family and business connections.
+The Macpheadris-Warner-Penhallow Papers are from the families who lived in the Warner House and their family and business connections.
 A majority of the papers involves the shipping business.
-The primary figures, Archibald Macphaedris, Jonathan Warner, and Samuel Penhallowwere all prominent merchants.
-Papers involving the Masonian land grantin NH, including wills, deeds, and letters, are in Warner’s and Penhallow’s papers; Richard Wibird’s papers also have Masonian records.
+The primary figures, Archibald Macpheadris, Jonathan Warner, and Samuel Penhallow, were all prominent merchants.
+Papers involving the Masonian land grant in NH, including wills, deeds, and letters, are in Warner’s and Penhallow’s papers; Richard Wibird’s papers also have Masonian records.
 There are a few papers involving Samuel Penhallow as Justice of the Peace.

-Collection includes correspondence, deeds, wills, legal documents, business records, and other papers, of the Macpheadris, Warner, and Penhallow families, prominent merchants, judges, and civic leaders, of Portsmouth, N.H., many of whose members lived in the Warner House.
-Subjects include the family’s shipping business, sawmills, relatives in Londonderry, Northern Ireland and the procurement of Irish workers for the Macpheadris plantation in Casco, Me., extensive land holdings, involving lands originally granted to Capt.
-John Mason (considered the father of New Hampshire), and Samuel Penhallow’s activities as justice of the peace.
+The collection includes correspondence, deeds, wills, legal documents, business records, and other papers, of the Macpheadris, Warner, and Penhallow families, prominent merchants, judges, and civic leaders, of Portsmouth, N.H., many of whose members lived in the Warner House.
+Subjects include the family’s shipping business, sawmills, relatives in Londonderry, Northern Ireland and the procurement of Irish workers for the Macpheadris plantation in Casco, ME, extensive land holdings, involving lands originally granted to Capt.
+John Mason (considered the founder of New Hampshire), and Samuel Penhallow’s activities as a justice of the peace.
 Persons represented include Archibald Macpheadris, his daughter, Mary (Macpheadris) Osborne Warner, her husband, Jonathan Warner, Elizabeth Warner Sherburne, John N. Sherburne, Samuel Penhallow, Pearce Wentworth Penhallow, Hunking Penhallow, Richard Wibird, Gerard Caseaux, French consul at Portsmouth (1803), and his wife, Sarah Caseaux.

-This collection is filed in two archival boxes and two oversize folders.
-The papers have been divided into four subgroups: Macphaedris, Warner, Penhallow/Portsmouth Athenaeum, and Penhallow/Warner House.
-These divisions indicate how the material came to the Athenaeum.
-The Macphaedris and Warner came together in a scrapbook and were separated based on supposed provenance, although there are materials in the Warner subgroup General Records series which might belong with the Macphaedris.
-The Penhallow papers came to the Athenaeum in Two separate groups: the first one was given to the Athenaeum by the Warner House in 1964; the second was put on deposit in 1986.
+This collection is filed in three and a half archival boxes and two oversize folders.
+The papers have been divided into three main groups: Macphaedris, Warner, and Penhallow.
+The Macpheadris and Warner material came together in a scrapbook and were separated based on supposed provenance.
+The Penhallow papers came to the Athenaeum in two separate groups: the first one was given to the Athenaeum by the Warner House in 1964; the second was put on deposit in 1986.
 The Penhallow papers are presumably those given to the Warner House Association by Mrs. Pearce Penhallow in 1963.
-They have been put into files by the Warner House Association but this order has, for the most part, been abandoned.

 The Macphaedris subgroup has material dating from 1712 to his estate papers in 1729.
-The papers are divided into four series: Correspondence; Shipping Records; House Construction; and Estate.
 The papers in the first two series are almost exclusively involved with shipping.
 There are letters to agents and ship captains discussing cargoes and destinations.
 There are some records of shipbuilding and the testimony regarding the stranding of the Richmond galley, commanded by Macphaedris.
-In a couple of letters there is mention of his plantation at Canso and the need for ironworkers.
-The third series has one item – the account of Jonathan Drew with Macphaedris regarding the work done when building his house on Daniel Street.
-The Estate series includes his will, an estate appraisal, and a deed selling some of his property.
+In a couple of letters there is mention of his plantation at Casco, Maine and the need for ironworkers.
+Also included are his will, an estate appraisal, and a deed selling some of his property.

-(B. 9/6/1726; D. 5/15/1814).
-He had been married once previously (5/15/1748) to Mary Nelson, a granddaughter of Lt.
+MARY MACPHEADRIS (b.1724; d.
+4/9/1776) married John Osborne of Boston in 1742.
+He lived only a few years and on Oct.
+1, 1760, she married JONATHAN WARNER (born Sept.
+6,1726; died May 15,1814).
+He had been married once previously (May 15, 1748) to Mary Nelson, a granddaughter of Lt.
 Governor John Wentworth, and they had one daughter Mary, aka “Polly”, (b.1749?; d.1770?).
 Warner was a prominent merchant whose father Daniel had served on the provincial council.
-He lived in the Macphaedris house (now known as the Warner House) and when his wife died, he inherited it.
-He married a third time (2/15/1781) to Elizabeth Pitts (d.
+He lived in the Macpheadris house (now known as the Warner House) and when his wife died, he inherited it.
+He married a third time (Feb 15, 1781) to Elizabeth Pitts (d.
 1810) of Boston.
 He was active in area politics, appointed to the provincial council in 1766 and made a Justice of the Peace in 1776.
-In his obituary (Gazette, 5/24/1814) it states that “he regularly attended the polls in this town at fifty-six annual elections and often presided as Moderator of the meetings.”
+In his obituary (Gazette, May 24, 1814) it states that “he regularly attended the polls in this town at fifty-six annual elections and often presided as Moderator of the meetings.”
 And also, “Perhaps no person in this town transacted more mercantile business upon so large a scale.”